-There is a post-office and ATM in the nearest town of Colenso and a limited amount of luxury items can be included whilst on placement at UmPhafa'

-> bought from the local shop.
+There is a post-office and ATM in the nearest town of Colenso and a limited amount of luxury items can be bought from the local shop.
 On occasion there may be the opportunity to accompany staff members into Ladysmith on the main supply run.
-Colenso also has a friendly pub and there will be regular opportunities to visit this at weekends and evenings providing there are no other responsibilities.